wp-slimstat/wp-slimstat/readme.txt

 * Fixed a possible XSS vulnerability when parsing filters (thank you Nadav)
 * Some graphic fine-tuning to adapt the layout to the new admin interface and colors
 * Geolocalization: updated the information in the CSV file included (July 2010)

-= 2.0.6 =
-* First 'stable' version, finally!
-* Added a World map to graphically represent hits and visits.
-You can use filters for content drill-down (thank you Michael)
-* Added number_format to improve readability (thank you Digo)
-* Added a new icon near to each IP address, to see all the details about that address (thank you Digo)
-* Added an option to set the number of results listed within each module
-* Added an internal feature that allows me to keep track of all the sites using WP SlimStat out there
-* Fixed a bug in calculating the percentage of hits for each exit page ( Content -> Exit pages )
-* Fixed a bug in calculating unique IPs ( Dashboard -> Summary for... )
-* Fixed a bug in the 'Internal Searches' module
-* Custom reports now shares the same class used by the main View panels
-* Improved the overall security and stability of WP SlimStat
-* Introduced some SQL code optimizations for faster queries

 == Localization ==